Do you use PayPal in Kenya? If you’re a freelancer, I bet you do.

 However, this was stopped by PayPal in mid-2014.
 From then till now, it is not possible to add this payment service.
 It only works for those accounts that had added the service to PayPal earlier.
 However no new additions are possible.

-Therefore, the only PayPal approved way of withdrawing your money from PayPal right now is doing it through Equity Bank, which takes 3 days.
-Those who want it sooner are forced to use PayPal to MPESA services at high fees.
+Therefore, the only PayPal approved ways to withdraw your money from PayPal right now are: Doing it through Equity Bank, which takes 3 days and using the PayPal to MPESA service.

 What you can do about it

 Below are my quick pointers on what you can do about it.